core

 AutoStep-style normalized TD-IDBD optimizer.

 Adds AutoStep-style normalization to TDIDBD for improved stability and reduced sensitivity to the meta step-size theta.
-Includes: 1.
-Normalization of the meta-weight update by a running trace of recent updates 2.
-Effective step-size normalization to prevent overshooting

 Attributes: initial_step_size: Initial per-weight step-size meta_step_size: Meta learning rate theta trace_decay: Eligibility trace decay lambda normalizer_decay: Decay parameter tau for normalizers